 The tasks in this mini-module are intended to help answer three questions for this competition.
 The three questions are:

-- How is climate change impacting Massachusetts?
+- How does climate change impact your local community?